- This event has passed.

 Saturday, March 2 at 1 p.m.

 They say clothes make the man or women.
-Join Dr. Jennifer Ogborne, Poplar Forest’s Curator of Archaeological Collections, for a look at the clothing worn by men and women during the late 18th and early 19th centuries and the production of textiles by enslaved people at Poplar Forest.
+Join Dr. Jenn Ogborne, Poplar Forest’s Curator of Archaeological Collections, for a look at the clothing worn by men and women during the late 18th and early 19th centuries and the production of textiles by enslaved people at Poplar Forest.
 Observe as Dr. Ogborne demonstrates various sewing techniques throughout the day.
 Examples of reproduction clothing and artifacts from the collection representing the enslaved community and Jefferson’s family, will be on display.